mproszewska/Word2vec_bilingual/README.md

 # **Word2vec: bilingual**
-Application that presents process and capability of word embeddings (Word2vec) based on  two samples of data selected by user.
+Application that presents process and capability of word embeddings (Word2vec) based on  two samples of data (two languagues) selected by user.
 ## Features
 Vector spaces can be compared using graph generator, which shows selected words in two-dimensional space.
 Application gives posibility to save vector spaces and lists of words to reuse.